kailash-manasarovar/statement/docs/timeline/2023/october.md

 - After sexual abuse in 1989, and then again when I went to the police in 2006, and then again in 2015, my hands made fists for months on end; day and night, fists!
 - Whenever I'm triggered, I make fists.
+- I made fists for days during this period.
 - Everything changes at that moment.
 - I realize that all the requests for money for Palestinian children I had seen on X over the last years were a scam.
 I'm relieved I never fell for it.